 Image 5 - Plantation of eucalyptus in double rows 20m x (3x2m), Goiás – Brazil.

 Image 6 gives us an idea of the principle - maximization of photosynthesis.
 In the rows with trees we have eucalyptus as the emerging stratum and below, citrus and banana as the middle stratum, all planted very close together, and in the rows in between, guinea grass (Panicum maximum) as the low stratum.
 Many questions are raised in relation to the eucalyptus, that it dries the earth, produces allelopathy (inhibits the growth of other plants), and all these defects arise from the monoculture of eucalyptus plantations.
 In the context of syntropic agriculture, the eucalyptus enters as another ally, periodically cropped at a height of 5m, providing large a amount of biomass, accelerating the growth of the entire system with its vigorous resprouting and providing excellent wood after 15 years.
-The topping of the eucalyptus and heavily mechanized milling feeds the entire system (rows and rows), in addition to generating a denser wood that does not warp.
+The topping of the eucalyptus and heavily mechanized milling feeds the entire system (rows and interrows), in addition to generating a denser wood that does not warp.
 The banana is also an excellent producer of biomass, the agroforesters say that "it is so good that it even produces bananas," here it is also heavily pruned, feeding the tree row.
 The rows with Mombasa grass are cleared periodically, where part of the material is left in between the rows themselves to feed the soil and the grass, and part is deposited in the lines, feeding the trees.